 The following example demonstrates the projected dollar amount of total cumulative expenses that would be incurred over various periods with respect to a hypothetical investment in our common stock.
-In calculating the following expense amounts, we have assumed we would have no additional leverage and that our annual operating expenses would remain at the levels set forth in the table above, and that you would pay a sales load of 4.5% (the underwriting discount to be paid by us with respect to common stock sold by us in this offering).
+In calculating the following expense amounts, we have assumed that we would have no additional leverage and that our annual operating expenses would remain at the levels set forth in the table above and that we would pay the transaction expenses set forth in the table above.

 1 Year 3 Years 5 Years 10 Years

-You would pay the following expenses on a \$1,000 investment, assuming a 5%
+You would pay the following expenses on a \$1,000 investment, assuming a 5% annual

-annual return \$107 \$217 \$327 \$597
+return \$ 71 \$ 209 \$ 344 \$ 666 5

 The example and the expenses in the tables above should not be considered a representation of our future expenses, and actual expenses may be greater or less than those shown.
 While the example assumes, as required by the SEC, a 5% annual return, our performance will vary and may result in a return greater or less than 5%.
-In addition, while the example assumes reinvestment of all distributions at net asset value, participants in our dividend reinvestment plan will receive a number of shares of our common stock, determined by dividing the total dollar amount of the cash distribution payable to a participant by either (i) the market price per share of our common stock at the close of trading on the payment date fixed by our Board of Directors in the event that we use newly issued shares to satisfy the share requirements of the divided reinvestment plan or (ii) the average purchase price, excluding any brokerage charges or other charges, of all shares of common stock purchased by the administrator of the dividend reinvestment plan in the event that shares are purchased in the open market to satisfy the share requirements of the dividend reinvestment plan, which may be at, above or below net asset value.
-See "Dividend Reinvestment Plan" in the accompanying prospectus for additional information regarding our dividend reinvestment plan.
+In addition, while the example assumes reinvestment of all distributions at net asset value, participants in our dividend reinvestment plan will receive a number of shares of our common stock, determined by dividing the total dollar amount of the cash distribution payable to a participant by either (i) the greater of (a) net asset value per share, and (b) 95% of the market price per share of our common stock at the close of trading on the payment date fixed by our Board of Directors in the event that we use newly issued shares to satisfy the share requirements of the divided reinvestment plan; or (ii) the average purchase price, excluding any brokerage charges or other charges, of all shares of common stock purchased by the administrator of the dividend reinvestment plan in the event that shares are purchased in the open market to satisfy the share requirements of the dividend reinvestment plan, which may be at, above or below net asset value.
+See "Dividend Reinvestment Plan" and "Management's Discussion and Analysis of Financial Condition and Results of Operations - Recent Developments" in the accompanying prospectus and this prospectus supplement, respectively, for additional information regarding our dividend reinvestment plan.